Post Doctoral Researchers

 Lexi Cheung (2022-2023).
 Scientific illustration

-Lexi's artwork will be published in the upcoming volume of the Encyclopedia of Fish Physiology.
+Lexi's artwork was published in the Encyclopedia of Fish Physiology(see publication below)

 2015-2016 Victoria Yang (Post Bac)